Brad Bird: Early life and education

 That year, he was awarded a scholarship by Disney to attend the newly formed California Institute of the Arts (CalArts) in Valencia, California; Bird has joked he was a "retired" animator by the time he received this offer.
 Instead, he considered attending the acting program at Ashland University.
 After a three-year break, Bird chose CalArts and moved down south.
 Bird's classmates included prominent future animators such as John Lasseter, Tim Burton, and Henry Selick.
-Like many students, they were dazed by the special effects in Star Wars (1977); both Lasseter and Bird agreed these feats were possible in animation.
+Like many students, they were dazzled by the special effects in Star Wars (1977); both Lasseter and Bird agreed these feats were possible in animation.
 First-year students met in the room labeled A113—a small, sterile classroom with no windows.
 Bird later used A113 as an Easter egg in his films; it has since become a fixture of media made by the school's alumni.
 The first use of A113 was in the pilot episode for the short-lived television series Family Dog (1993).
-The pilot episode was a part of the series Amazing Stories (1985-1987), which aired February 16, 1987, and was titled "Family Dog."
+The pilot episode was a part of the series Amazing Stories (1985–1987), which aired February 16, 1987, and was titled "Family Dog".
 He used it for the license plate number on a van.
-The first Disney movie he used it in was The Brave Little Toaster (1987), in which he was an animator.